Bira/octopus-carnival/_drafts/wir-mm-4e-nightwalker.md

 ## The Lore

 The Shadowfell is the antechamber of the afterlife.
-Whenever someone dies, their spirit spends a time here before moving on to its final destination.
+Whenever someone dies, their spirit spends a time here before the Raven Queen sends it to its final destination.
 If an extremely strong-willed evil person dies, though, they might be able to hold on and stay in the Shadowfell through sheer orneriness.
 These eventually become Nightwalkers.

+This origin is actually quite similar to those of Devourers, evil people who also avoid being sent to the afterlife and make new undead bodies for themselves.
+Could it be that the two are related?
+Maybe a Nightwalker is what you get when a Devourer eats enough souls.
+Or maybe they're simply the luckier psychopaths who got to make themselves a body of solid shadow instead of having to settle for corpse bits.

-Nightwalkers have bodies made out of the stuff of the Shadowfell, and are capable of controlling the energies of that plane to some extent.
-This manifests as a series of cold and necrotic powers in combat, but they're also expert ritual casters.
+As mentioned above, Nightwalkers have bodies made out of the stuff of the Shadowfell.
+This gives them the ability to control the energies of that plane to some extent, which manifests as a series of cold and necrotic powers in combat.
+They're also expert ritual casters.
 One of the rituals they know is the one that makes bodaks, though power-hungry PC wizards will be disappointed to know it only works on the Shadowfell when cast by a nightwalker on someone they themselves killed.

 Nightwalkers communicate through telepathy, and understand Common.
 They're highly intelligent and no doubt always have an evil scheme or two cooking, with